xgli411/HE-LightYOLO/README.md

-# TCENet
+# HEL-YOLO
-An efficient and lightweight detection network for steel surface defects
+An highly efficient and lightweight YOLO for steel surface defects detection